weetmuts/beak/README.md

 Run `beak config` to setup directories that you want to mirror-backup-share.

-Run `beak push work: gdrivecrypt:/work` to push your work to a cloud drive.
+Run `beak push work: gd_work_crypt:` to push your work to a cloud drive.
 Run `beak push work: /media/myself/usbdrive/work` to push your work to a local drive.

-Run `beak mount gdrivecrypt:/work` gives you access to the remote data in the virtual directories .beak/gdrivecrypt/work
+Run `beak mount gd_work_crypt:` gives you access to the remote data in the virtual directories .beak/gdrivecrypt/work

-Run `beak prune gdrivecrypt:/work` to prune the points in time stored in gdrivecrypt: for work.
+Run `beak prune gd_work_crypt:` to prune the points in time stored in gdrivecrypt: for work.

 ```
 keep = all for 7-14d days then oneperday for 2w